DisCoTec/discotec.github.io/2019/forte.md

      As such, the journal paper does not simply extend prior work with material presented for completeness (such as omitted proofs, algorithms, or empirical results), nor limits to present minor enhancements of already published results.
    * It has not been presented at, and is not under consideration for, journal-first programs of other similar conferences or workshops.

-   Journal-first submissions must explicitly include pointers to the journal publication (such as a DOI) but also to related conference and workshop papers, as appropriate.
+   Journal-first submissions must be marked as such (for instance, in the submission's title) and must explicitly include pointers to the journal publication (such as a DOI) but also to related conference and workshop papers, as appropriate.
 They will be judged on the basis of the above criteria, but also considering relevance and the potential of enriching and complementing the conference program.

 ### Publication
-All accepted papers, regardless of category, will be published in the FORTE 2019 formal proceedings, which will appear in Springer's LNCS-IFIP volumes.
+All accepted papers, regardless of category, will be published in the FORTE 2019 formal proceedings, which will appear in Springer's LNCS-IFIP volume series.

 ### Special Issue
 Selected papers will be invited to a special issue of [**Logical Methods in Computer Science**](https://lmcs.episciences.org).